 Frequently Asked Questions

-We also encourage you to visit NYC Housing Connect 2.0 and there, you will find listings of available homes for purchase and the qualifications for eligibility.
+We encourage you to visit NYC Housing Connect 2.0 and there, you will find listings of available homes for purchase and the qualifications for eligibility.

 Interested in receiving notifications regarding our future homeownership opportunities?